ayushh0110/Face-identification/README.md

 Use the "headshots_picam" file to capture images of face and save them in a folder named by your name in "data" folder

-Use "train_model" to train the model the model
+Use "train_model" to train the model

 then run the "facial_req" for identification